waterlens/resume/resume.typ

     tr: [*Spring 2022*],
 )[
 - This is a group project for course _Compilation Principles_.
-- A feature-rich programming language with *algebraic data types*, high order functions, and pattern matching.
+- A feature-rich programming language with *algebraic data types*, higher order functions, and pattern matching.
 - I was involved in designing the *type system*, typed AST, the memory representation of objects, the style of name mangling, and a middle IR that provides an intermediary level for desugaring and other necessary transformations.
 - I led the development of this project.
 I implemented almost all components (except for lexing & parsing),